MinmusLin/MinmusLin.github.io/_pages/about.md

   *Full-stack Application Development and Database Maintenance*

-  - This project is an entry for the Software & AI track of the iGEM (International Genetically Engineered Machine Competition) 2024.
+  - As a software and artificial intelligence track entry for the iGEM competition, this project aimed to address protein localization challenges in synthetic biology by integrating AI technologies.
-  - The frontend, built with Vue.js, provides a user-friendly interface, while the backend implements RESTful APIs and database management to support molecular tag queries and data analysis.
+  - Led full-stack development, building a system to support molecular tag design and optimization, ensuring efficient data processing and model integration.
-  - A deep learning model and algorithm environment were deployed in the backend to enable intelligent optimization of molecular tag design.
+  - Developed RESTful APIs using Spring Boot, integrated graph neural network models, designed a MySQL database for efficient data operations, and coordinated the team to deliver the project.
-  - Developed the project Wiki ([2024.igem.wiki/tongji-software](https://2024.igem.wiki/tongji-software)) to detail the software's functionalities and application scenarios, showcasing it to competition judges and the public.
+  - Built the team project Wiki using Vue.js (Link: [https://2024.igem.wiki/tongji-software](https://2024.igem.wiki/tongji-software)).
-  - The project won the Gold Award at the International Genetically Engineered Machine Competition (iGEM), and I, as the Student Leader, presented the project in person in Paris, France.
+  - The project won an international gold medal in the iGEM competition and received high recognition from dozens of international synthetic biology researchers.
+As one of the team leaders, presented the project in Paris, France.
 </div>
 </div>